MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 | Performance Efficiency | **High performance.** Latency can be very low when the components that serve a request are located in the same availability zone. |
 | Operational Excellence | **Low operational efficiency.** You have multiple instances of your service to configure and manage.
 Data must be replicated between availability zones.
 During an availability zone outage, failover is your responsibility. |

 This approach is typically used when you deploy virtual machine-based workloads.
-For a complete list of services that support zonal deployments, see [Availability zone service and regional support](/azure/reliability/availability-zones-service-support).
+For a complete list of services that support zonal deployments, see [Availability zone service and regional support][azure-services-with-availability-zone-support].

 ### Multi-region deployments